echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/calcium.md

 Calcium is an essential mineral element.
 Its primary function is to form the structure of bones and teeth.

 ## Absorption
 Calcium is absorbed in the small intestine.
 99% of calcium accumulates in the skeleton, the rest remaining in the blood, extracellular fluid, muscle, and other tissues.
+Calcium absorption decreases proportional to intake increase.
-Calcium absorption requires: vitamin D, protein, magnesium.
+Calcium absorption requires: vitamin D, protein, magnesium, potassium.
-Calcium absorption is impaired by: alcohol, tabacco, caffeine, high calcium intake, high sodium intake, phosphorus, phytic acid, oxalic acid.
+Calcium absorption is impaired by: alcohol, tabacco, caffeine, aspirin, corticosteroid, drugs, sodium, phosphorus, phytic acid, oxalic acid.
 Excess calcium is excreted through the urine or stored in bones and other organs, like kidneys and liver.

 ## Functions